akrabat/slim-2fa/README.md

 * Register the QR code with Google Authenticator & enter the confirmation code
 * Logout
 * Login again using `rob`/`password`
-* Entire Google Authenticator code in order to complete the login process.
+* Enter the Google Authenticator code in order to complete the login process.

 ## Exercises for the reader